City of Brampton Logo

 Voter FAQs

-A person is entitled to be an elector (voter) at an election held in a local municipality, if on Voting Day he or she is:
+A person is eligible to vote in a municipal election, if on Voting Day they:

-• residing in the local municipality or an owner or tenant of land there, or the spouse of such owner or tenant; and
+• reside in Brampton or are an owner or tenant of land in Brampton, or the spouse of such owner or tenant; and

 The following cannot vote in a municipal election: